radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

 * **MountPoints**: [MountPoint](#mountpoint)[]: The mount points for data volumes in your container.
  This parameter maps to ``Volumes`` in the docker container create command and the ``--volume`` option to docker run.
  Windows containers can mount whole directories on the same drive as ``$env:ProgramData``.
 Windows containers can't mount directories on a different drive, and mount point can't be across drives.
 * **Name**: string (Required): The name of a container.
 If you're linking multiple containers together in a task definition, the ``name`` of one container can be entered in the ``links`` of another container to connect the containers.
 Up to 255 letters (uppercase and lowercase), numbers, underscores, and hyphens are allowed.
-This parameter maps to ``name`` in tthe docker container create command and the ``--name`` option to docker run.
+This parameter maps to ``name`` in the docker container create command and the ``--name`` option to docker run.
 * **PortMappings**: [PortMapping](#portmapping)[]: The list of port mappings for the container.
 Port mappings allow containers to access ports on the host container instance to send or receive traffic.
  For task definitions that use the ``awsvpc`` network mode, you should only specify the ``containerPort``.
 The ``hostPort`` can be left blank or it must be the same value as the ``containerPort``.
  Port mappings on Windows use the ``NetNAT`` gateway address rather than ``localhost``.
 There is no loopback for port mappings on Windows, so you cannot access a container's mapped port from the host itself.